manuelmarcano22/VIMOSlabbook/_posts/2016-12-21-docker-containers.md

 #### To start using ds9 or pyraf

 *   `docker run -ti -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --name vimos9 manuelmarcano22/vimosdocker:auto`.
-In this one might need to do `xhost -local:root`.
+In this one might need to do `xhost -local:docker`.

 Other ways can be found here: [http://wiki.ros.org/docker/Tutorials/GUI](http://wiki.ros.org/docker/Tutorials/GUI).
 Some is discused here: [Running GUI apps with Docker](http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/).